LoopKit/loopdocs/docs/nightscout/remote-overrides.md

 <tbody>
 <tr>
 <th>LOOP_APNS_KEY</th>
 <td>enter ENTIRE contents of the downloaded .ps file including the BEGIN and END lines.
+Here's where you can use the `command-a` and `command-c` to hightlight and copy all the text in that file so you can paste it into Heroku here for this new variable you are creating.
 <p align="center">
 <img src="https://loopkit.github.io/loopdocs/nightscout/img/apns-copy-key2.png" width="550">
 </p> </br></br></td>